ljw1004/csharpspec/csharp/types.md

 The simple types differ from other struct types in that they permit certain additional operations:

-*  Most simple types permit values to be created by writing *literals* (§2.4.4).
+*  Most simple types permit values to be created by writing *literals* ([Literals](lexical-structure.md#literals)).
 For example, `123` is a literal of type `int` and `'a'` is a literal of type `char`.
 C# makes no provision for literals of struct types in general, and non-default values of other struct types are ultimately always created through instance constructors of those struct types.
 *  When the operands of an expression are all simple type constants, it is possible for the compiler to evaluate the expression at compile-time.
-Such an expression is known as a *constant_expression* (§7.19).
+Such an expression is known as a *constant_expression* ([Constant expressions](expressions.md#constant-expressions)).
 Expressions involving operators defined by other struct types are not considered to be constant expressions.
-*  Through `const` declarations it is possible to declare constants of the simple types (§10.4).
+*  Through `const` declarations it is possible to declare constants of the simple types ([Constants](classes.md#constants)).
 It is not possible to have constants of other struct types, but a similar effect is provided by `static readonly` fields.
-*  Conversions involving simple types can participate in evaluation of conversion operators defined by other struct types, but a user-defined conversion operator can never participate in evaluation of another user-defined operator (§6.4.3).
+*  Conversions involving simple types can participate in evaluation of conversion operators defined by other struct types, but a user-defined conversion operator can never participate in evaluation of another user-defined operator ([Evaluation of user-defined conversions](conversions.md#evaluation-of-user-defined-conversions)).

 ### Integral types